Why Dehydration Makes You Sick, Fatty and Leads to Death?

 Have You Heard What Happens When You Drink Water On An Empty Stomach?

-Seizures – Electrolyte such as potassium and sodium, carry electrical signals from cell to cell.
+Seizures – Electrolytes such as potassium and sodium, carry electrical signals from cell to cell.
 If electrolytes in your body are out of balance, the normal electrical messages will be mixed up, which could lead to forced muscle contractions and even loss of consciousness.

 Low blood volume shock (hypovolemic shock) – Low blood volume reduces blood pressure and the amount of oxygen in the body.
 This is the most serious risk of dehydration which is also life threatening.